zer0cache/matic-docs/docs/develop/remix.md

 - Verify the smart contract

 ## Getting started with [Remix IDE](https://remix.ethereum.org/)
 Remix is a Ethereum-focused IDE: an online platform to develop smart contracts.
-To start building a smart contract, click on **New File** nd name it `HelloWorld.sol`:
+To start building a smart contract, click on **New File** and name it `HelloWorld.sol`:

 <img src={useBaseUrl("img/remix/new-file.png")} />